How Benefits Are Paid

-Benefit payments begin after the employee has reached the maximum duration of benefits under their short-term disability plan, and Zurich American Life Insurance Company (Zurich) has approved the claim.
+Benefit payments begin after the employee has reached the maximum duration of benefits under their short-term disability plan, and Aflac has approved the claim.
 The employee must be under a physician's care.
-A claims representative from Zurich periodically reviews the employee's claim while he or she is receiving benefits.
+A claims representative from Aflac periodically reviews the employee's claim while the member or employee is receiving benefits.
 The employee will continue to receive benefits as long as their disability continues and the claim is approved, depending on age at the time they become disabled.

-Under the Employer-Provided Long-Term Disability Plan, lay employees are covered for 40%, 60%, or 66.67% of their regular compensation, up to $5,000 or $7,500 per month, depending on the plan you choose.
+Under the Employer-Provided Long-Term Disability Plan lay employees are covered for 40%, 60%, or 66.67% of their covered compensation, up to $5,000 or $7,500 per month, depending on the plan you choose.
 Benefits for both clergy and lay employees are subject to certain restrictions and limitations.

-Please note that eligible clergy are provided Long-Term Disability Benefits as a benefit under the Clergy Pension Plan.
+Please note that eligible clergy are provided Long-Term Disability Benefits under the Clergy Pension Plan.

 See Long-Term Disability Publications for detailed Summaries of Benefits for all long-term disability plans.

 If you have additional questions about Long-Term Disability Benefits payments, please call Client Services at (855) 215-5990, Monday – Friday, 8:30 AM ET – 8:00 PM ET.